Biblical Research & Education Resources

 Maintaining the holiness of heaven is so important that "nothing unclean, and no one who practices abomination and lying, shall ever come into it [the New Jerusalem], but only those whose names are written in the Lamb's book of life" (21:27).
 Indeed, the punishing judgments on the Anti-messiah and his followers spring from God's holy character that cannot abide sin.

 "Then the third angel poured out his bowl into the rivers and springs of waters; and they became blood.
 And I heard the angel of the waters saying, 'Righteous are You, who are and who were, O Holy One, because You judged these things'" (16:4f).

 For humans, being holy is both a state and a goal.
 The Hebrew term means to be set apart, to belong totally to God, to be wholly His property (Lev 20:26).
 The Hebrew prophets were called holy (Luke 1:70).
-Yeshua was holy (Acts 4:27), His apostles were called holy (Eph 3:5), and faithful believers were dubbed “saints,” which literally means “holy ones.”
-God expects the saints to continually pursue the goal of holiness “without which no one will see the Lord” (Heb 12:14; cf. 1 Pet 1:16).
+Yeshua was holy (Acts 4:27), His apostles were called holy (Eph 3:5), and faithful believers were dubbed "holy ones," translated as "saints" in Christian versions.
+God expects His people to continually pursue the goal of holiness "without which no one will see the Lord" (Heb 12:14; cf. 1 Pet 1:16).

 Holiness is not a matter of building a resume of good works, but of consecrating oneself or transferring the title to one's life to God and allowing God through the Holy Spirit to claim His rightful ownership and possession (Lev 11:44; John 17:17ff; Acts 1:8; Rom 12:1; 15:16; Titus 3:5).
 For those who live opposite of His holiness, defiling both the temple of their bodies and their communities with unrighteousness and wickedness, God will pronounce the sentence of eternal separation from Him at the final judgment.